joey-qytyku/OS-90-fixed/docs/Essays/A_Case_for_C.md

 # A Case for C

+> Old because OS/90 is switching to assembly for most things.

 In this document, I will explain why I picked the C language for OS/90.

 # Modern Compilers